 Warning those early season ski days in the fall usually mean skiing on very limited terrain, sometimes just a ribbon of snow on advanced upper mountain slopes.
 Given the low trail count and sketchy snow conditions, this is not the best time to bring your young skiers out, particularly if they are still beginning or intermediate in their skills.
 The slopes can resemble a human slalom, too many zealots on too few acres.
 You are best off to wait until several trails and a few feet of coverage are being reported to take the kids out.

 In the annual rush to drop the first ropes, Sunday River and Killington come to mind.
 Killington blankets Killington Peak area with snow first and foremost, catering to expert skiers (read: diehards) on Vermont’s highest lift served terrain at 4,241′.
-The Big K, K-Mart or Beast of the East opens first in New England 2016-2011.
+Sunday River and The Big K, K-Mart or Beast of the East both open Friday Oct 19, 2018 for the tie, typically first in New England.

-Sunday River is legendary when it comes to snowmaking, with 1,900 snow guns, they open typically before Halloween, sometimes with free skiing with a costume!
+Sunday River is legendary when it comes to snowmaking, with 2,000 snow guns, they often tie with Killington for opening day, typically before Halloween, sometimes with free skiing with a costume!
 Our family has enjoyed phenomenal November skiing at The River on deep manmade base depths.
 Once Locke, Barker and South Ridge at Sunday River are open, that’s a good time to hit this Maine resort.

 Okemo has never failed us for early season ski weekends.
 The Vermont resort is far quieter in pre-holiday December, and their manmade blizzard is impressive.
 Okemo blasts outsnow with a goal of opening terrain for all abilities in the early season , and the majority of their terrain by the holiday week.
 Once you see The Sunburst Six chair and Jackson Gore open at Okemo, you know they have worthy snow.